SpaceX Crew Dragon splashdown smoothly delivers NASA astronauts back to Earth

 Crew Dragon had seven potential splashdown sites in the Gulf of Mexico and Atlantic Ocean to choose from.
 A spot off the coast of Pensacola, Florida, won the honor.
 The weather held out nicely, giving the astronauts calm waters to land in.

 A SpaceX recovery ship named GO Navigator was on location to retrieve the capsule, crew and parachutes.
 In a news conference on Friday, Behnken and Hurley said they would have bags ready in case they experienced seasickness while waiting for pickup by the recovery crew.
-The astronauts reported they were doing well after splashdown.
+The astronauts reported they were doing well after splashdown and discussed some of the activities they'd undertaken while returning to Earth.
+The leisurely ride, they said, was broken up by a few prank calls back to Earth via satellite phone -- and they asked Elon Musk, SpaceX CEO, to foot the bill.

 The splashdown followed a tense reentry process that put a lot of heat and stress on the spacecraft.
 Crew Dragon's parachutes deployed as it closed in on its target and brought it gently down into the sea.
 Scorch marks on the capsule were a testament to the rigors of its return journey.